Blenheim Horse Trials tickets: grab your discount now | Horse & Hound

 Blenheim Horse Trials ticket prices

-Thursday: general admission in advance is £12 (or £16 on the day).
-Admission and an allocated grandstand seat for the dressage needs to be bought in advance at a price of £16.
+Thursday: general admission in advance is £15 (or £17 on the day).

-Friday: general admission in advance is £14 (or £16 on the day).
 Admission and an allocated grandstand seat for the dressage needs to be bought in advance at a price of £18.
+A grandstand seat costs £10 in advance (or £12 on the day).

+Friday: general admission in advance is £15 (or £17 on the day).
+Admission and an allocated grandstand seat for the dressage needs to be bought in advance at a price of £18.
+A grandstand seat costs £10 in advance (or £12 on the day).

+Saturday: general admission in advance is £25 (or £28 on the day).
+Admission and a main arena grandstand seat can only be purchased in advance for £30.
+A grandstand seat costs £10 in advance (or £16 on the day).

-Sunday: general admission in advance is £18 (or £20 on the day).
-To book admission and an allocated seat in the grandstand, you need to book in advance at a price of £24.
+Sunday: general admission in advance is £20 (or £24 on the day).
+To book admission and an allocated seat in the grandstand, you need to book in advance at a price of £28.
+A grandstand seat costs £22 in advance (or £24 on the day).

-A general admission season ticket costs £60 in advance.
-Cheaper seat-only tickets for the grandstand can then be bought in addition.
+A general admission season ticket costs £60 in advance while a vehicle pass costs £15.

 Children

-Children 12-years-old-and-under get free admission to the event when accompanied by an adult, but will need a grandstand seat ticket if they wish to watch from the grandstand for the dressage and showjumping.
+Children 12-years-old-and-under get free admission to the event when accompanied by an adult, but will need a grandstand seat ticket if they are aged over three and wish to watch from the grandstand for the dressage and showjumping.

 Blenheim Horse Trials car passes

-The general public car pass is £3 per day in advance (or £5 on the day).
-The forward parking car pass is £14 per day in advance (or £15 on the day).
+The general public car pass is £5 per day in advance (or £8 on the day).
+The forward parking car pass is £20 per day in advance and is not available to purchase on the day.

 For more information about tickets visit: blenheimhorse.co.uk